ava-labs/teleporter/contracts/src/Teleporter/upgrades/README.md

 The `TeleporterMessenger` contract is non-upgradable, once a version of the contract is deployed it cannot be changed.
 This is with the intention of preventing any changes to the deployed contract that could potentially introduce bugs or vulnerabilities.

-However, there should still be new versions of the `TeleporterMessenger` contract that provide new features, and `TeleporterRegistry` supports the integration with these new versions.
+However, there could still be new versions of `TeleporterMessenger` contracts needed to be deployed in the future. `TeleporterRegistry` provides applications that use a `TeleporterMessenger` instance a minimal step process to integrate with new versions of `TeleporterMessenger`.

 The `TeleporterRegistry` keeps track of a mapping of `TeleporterMessenger` contract versions to their addresses.
 This allows us to deploy new versions of the `TeleporterMessenger` contract and then update the `TeleporterRegistry` to point to different versions.
 The `TeleporterRegistry` can only be updated through a Warp out-of-band message that meets the following requirements: